cferdinandi/adventure/content/adventures/mermaid-rescue.md

 	+ **The Vault.** As soon as the door opens, you hear the clinking of coins.
 Against he back wall is a table.
 Seated at it is a tiny goblin, with tall pointed ears and a hunch in his back, counting a massive pile of gold coins and noting them in a small journal.
 On either side are tall shelves stacked high with coins, jewels, and other objects of value.
 	+ **The Tower.** The moment you enter the tower, you sense that something is amiss.
 A dark, magical aura fills the first floor.
 The tower is filled with traps, monsters, and, on the top floor, either the wizard himself or evidence that he was here.
 	+ **The Dungeon.** You open the door and peer into it.
 A narrow winding staircase leads down.
 You feel a damp, cold breeze blowing.
 The yelling gets louder.
 “Help!
 Help!”
 In the dungeon, you'll find the mermaid locked in a cell.
+- _Events_
+	+ Everyone in the Castle courtyard seems dazed or "off"
+	+ Enchanted brooms attack
+	+ The players encounter and have an initial battle with the sorcerer.
+He takes off before the battle is over.
+	+ The mermaid's cell is magically locked.
+She informs the players that...
+		* The only way to unlock it is with a key forged by one of the dwarves in the Mines of the Mountain
+		* Her magical shell was stolen, and with it, the sorcerer can command an army of sea creatures to invade the land
 - _Monsters_
 	+ {{<monster name="Knight">}}
 	+ {{<monster name="Townspeople">}}
 	+ {{<monster name="Enchanted Broom (use enchanted objects stats below)">}}
 	+ {{<monster name="Enchanted Objects">}}
 	+ {{<monster name="Sorcerer">}}
-- _Events_
-	+ Everyone in the Castle courtyard seems dazed or "off"
-	+ Enchanted brooms attack
-	+ The mermaid informs the adventurers that her magical shell was stolen, and with it, the sorcerer can command an army of sea creatures to invade the land
-	+ The players encounter and have an initial battle with the sorcerer.
-He takes off before the battle is over.
 {{</details>}}

-{{<details summary="The Mines of the Mountain." blurb="Contains a rare ore and a magical torch, _the Torch of Hallows_, that are required to forge a key that can open the mermaid's dungeon door.">}}
+{{<details summary="The Mines of the Mountain." blurb="Approaching the mountains, you're greeting by a gruff dwarf named Targus Balefrost.
+Once he learns of your need for a magic key, he informs you that you'll need to retrieve the _Torch of Hallows_ from deep within the Mines for him to complete his task.">}}
 - _Locations_
 	+ **The Ledge.** It’s about 12 feet high, with a rough face.
 Plenty of places to tuck hands and feet if you wanted to try to climb it.
 But if you fall, you could get hurt.
 	+ **Cavern of the Hydra.** You enter a dark, cavernous space.
 It’s about 30 feet wide and 20 feet high.
 A pile of fallen rocks sits against the wall to one side.
 Stalactites hang from the ceiling, and a stalagmites grow from the ground.
 You hear the drip of water.
 Then you hear a low grow.